MIT Sloan Sustainability Initiative

 As a woman in finance and clean energy –typically male-dominated fields–Lydia says it’s been important to find female role models, like Professor Gita Rao of MIT’s Impact Investing Initiative.“I’m very grateful for the time I’ve had at Sloan,” Lydia says.
 “My social and professional work circles weren’t very gender-diversified, and if it wasn’t for my time at Sloan, I never would have met so many great women.”

 As Lydia brings her passion, education, and experience to the sector, she has turned into a role-model herself, aiming to support and find the industry's top talent.
-At Generate, she is leading efforts to promote diversity & inclusion in recruiting and training, and helps young professionals network to better understand how clean energy project finance works in practice.
+At Generate, she led efforts to promote diversity & inclusion in recruiting and training, and continues to help young professionals network to better understand how clean energy project finance works in practice in her new role at Arevon Energy.